For certain products images are the most important element in an ad.

-I have a folder on Microsoft Notes where I write words I read or hear around that I like and think I can use in my copy.
+I have a folder on Microsoft Notes where I write words I read or hear around that I like and want to use in my copy.

 You can download the app to your mobile to have it always at hand.
 Any note-taking app like Evernote, etc. will do.

 Fascinations (also called bullets) are weapons with which you can win this war for attention.